 “But if you have someone’s email list, and they love getting emails from you, and they open it every time, you become hard to compete against,” Rand told Yaniv.
 “Strong email lists can build on themselves in a flywheel fashion the way few other practices can.”

-Building a highly engaged email list in-house helps you achieve more successful marketing campaigns.
-Beyond the segmented audience itself, the group of contact can multiply digital marketing performance.
+Building an in-house engaged email list helps you achieve more successful marketing campaigns.
+Beyond the segmented audience, the contact group can multiply digital marketing performance.
 Digital marketing tactics like retargeting enable your business to reach new prospects with similar characteristics later.

 It’s costing you valuable customers every day.